phel-lang/phel-lang/doc/content/documentation/api.md

 ```phel
 (keys xs)
 ```
-Gets the keys of an associative data structure
+Gets the keys of an associative data structure.

 ## `keyword`